v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 *This section applies only when you use DISA Purebred*.

-To use **DISA Purebred** as your derived credential issuer for Intune, you must:
-- Get the DISA Purebred app and then use Intune to deploy the app to devices.
-Device users must use the app on their device to request the derived credential from DISA Purebred.
+To use **DISA Purebred** as your derived credential issuer for Intune, you must get the DISA Purebred app and then use Intune to deploy the app to devices.
+Device users use the app on their device to request the derived credential from DISA Purebred.

-- Configure an Intune per-app VPN for the DISA Purebred application.
+In addition to the deploying the app with Intune, configure an Intune per-app VPN for the DISA Purebred application.

 **Complete the following tasks**: